TanyaKiseliova/PetShelter/README.md

 - **Permissions**: Full pet management (CRUD)

 ---

+The websites of the animal shelters [Super Kot](https://superkot.by/) and [Egida](https://egida.by/) in Minsk were used as a basis.
+They inspired the creation of something similar, but  with less functionality.

+---
 Thank you for reading
 **Built with compassion for flaffy friends** 🐾🐶❤️🐱🐾
 I hope you love animals as much as I do and this project is interesting for you